Phronesis2025/BibleStudyApp/README.md

    - Raw reflection data from Supabase
    - Theme data for each reflection including type information
    - Processed reflections with themes array
-   - Current sidebar rendering information
+   - Current sidebar rendering information with actual theme values

 2. Common issues and solutions:

    - Themes not stored as an array in Supabase (check data type in console)
-   - Empty or null theme arrays (fallback to default "faith" theme)
+   - Empty or null theme arrays (app will show default themes)
    - Theme names not matching predefined list in the theme configuration
    - Client-side processing issues when mapping theme data
+   - OpenAI not returning exactly 3 themes (fixed in latest version)

 3. The theme rendering logic performs these validations:

    - Checks if themes exist using `reflections[currentIndex]?.themes`
+   - OpenAI is now configured to always return exactly 3 relevant themes
+   - Fallback logic ensures 3 themes are displayed if the API doesn't return as expected

+4. Recent improvements:
+   - Enhanced OpenAI prompt to analyze verse context and select the 3 most relevant themes
+   - Added comprehensive theme mapping for mismatched themes
-   - Limits to maximum 3 tags using `slice(0, 3)`
+   - Updated sidebar to always show exactly 3 theme tags per reflection
-   - Provides a default theme if none are available
+   - Improved logging to include actual theme values for better debugging

 ## License